Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The lonely trail to the hot springs during the winter

-📍 Google Maps | Website | Best Places to Stay in Mammoth Lakes | 👉 Browse Hotels in Mammoth Lakes on Booking
+📍 Google Maps | Website | Where to Stay in Mammoth Lakes

 Lone Pine

 The gateway town to Mt.
-Whitney and other Eastern Sierra hikes
+Whitney and other Eastern Sierra hikes.

 The author inside an arch at the Alabama Hills